plattysoft/ArToolKitJpctBaseLib/README.md

 ## Other notes

+* You can use this library exactly in the same way as you'd use ArBase, just extend from the ArBase classes (this can be handy if you want to have simpler gradle dependencies)
 * ARToolKit uses milimeters as units.
 This is relevant when loading 3D Objects, consider the scale
 * The NTF project uses free available model from NASA website
 * FOV is not read correctly on same cases, but seems to be working fine for 640x480 on most phones